React component for creating Rating stars

 export function App(props) {

 Here, we import the necessary modules.
-React is required for creating React components, and useState is a React hook used for managing state within functional components.
+React is required for creating React components for react version below 17, and useState is a React hook used for managing state within functional components.

 1. State Initialization and Event Handlers – handleStarHover and handleStarClick: